Sam071100/Project-App--OTP-Authentication--Firebasae-Flutter/README.md

   cloud_firestore: ^0.12.9+5

 ### Features:
- Logout Button to signout from the user from the App.
+ Logout Button to signout the user from the App.

 ### Flutter Intern Task Description:
 1. You have to create a small app with OTP authentication(you have to take mobile no, OTP as input from the